wkoury/cs4273_p1/README.md

 ```

 ## Docker
 There is also a Dockerfile for this repository.
+We are using Docker instead of a shell script to generate a container with the required dependencies.

 To build the docker image:
 ```